Eagle applications. Only the current printing of the Eagle Scout Rank Application will be accepted. The latest Eagle Scout application << (click/tap)

 Longhorn Council Eagle Application Verification Process

-- The Scouts statement of ambitions and life purpose.
+- The statement of your ambitions and life purposes.

 - Once the Eagle Scout Rank Application has been verified by the Council Advancement Registrar, the scout is ready to schedule his Board of Review with his District Advancement Chairman.

 - After the Board of Review, the Eagle Rank Application should be returned to the Council office.

 - Once the Eagle Scout Rank Application is processed by the National Council the unit leader is notified the credentials are ready to be picked up.